CamIce2002/TheMrNewVegas.github.io/docs/6poti/3-Install.md

 - If you are installing the list using a downloaded .wabba file, such as from the POTI Nexus page, then click on "Install from Disk" and set the Target Modlist path to your file.

 - Set your modlist installation location to an unprotected folder outside of Program Files (IE: C:/Modlists/POTI) & it will automatically create the downloads directory for you.
-Press the Install button when you are done and installation will begin.
+Press the Install button when you are ready and installation will begin.

 ### 4.)
-Mod Organizer 2 Setup

-- After the Wabbajack installation is done, make sure in Mod Organizer that the OpenMW application directories in the dropdown menu match the locations on your system.
-If they do not, change them so that they do as detailed below.

-- Launch ModOrganizer.exe from your POTI folder, navigate to the dropdown menu at the top right, select it, then select "Edit".

-- Set the binary paths for "Path of the Incarnate" to openmw.exe, and the OpenMW Launcher to OpenMW-Launcher.exe, both of which can be found in the .OpenMW folder within your Path of the Incarnate folder.
+Time to Play

+- After the Wabbajack installation process is finished, launch the ModOrganizer.exe from your POTI folder.

+- Click "Run" on the upper right-hand side.

 ### 5.)
-Time to Play

-- You can now select “Path of the Incarnate” from the right hand dropdown in MO2 and press play.

-### 6.)
 Updating the Modlist

-- Updating Path of the Incarnate is as simple as repeating steps 3.) through 5.) of the Installation Guide using the same install paths you chose before.
+- Updating Path of the Incarnate is as simple as repeating step 3.) of the Installation Guide using the same install paths you chose before.

 :::danger
 - **Important:** Before updating, back up your saves or they **will** be lost.
 Saves can be located in your POTI folder in "profiles/Path of the Incarnate - Standard/openmw".